 Pvt.
 Anton Cichy stated, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”

 Calvin Graef said, “We were packed in so tight most men couldn’t get near the cans.
 And, of course, it was a physical impossibility for the sick in the back of the hold, the men suffering the tortures of diarrhea and dysentery.
 We waded in fecal matter.
 Most of the men went naked.
 The place was alive with lice, bedbugs, and roaches; the filth and stench were beyond description.”

 On October 11, the ship set sail but took a southerly route away from Formosa.
 Within the first 48 hours, five POWs had died.
 The ship was anchored in a cove off Palawan Island where it remained for ten days.
-The Japanese covered the hatch with a tarp during the night which left the POWs were in total darkness.
+The Japanese covered the hatch with a tarp during the night which left the POWs in total darkness.
 Being in the cove resulted in the ship missing an air attack by American planes on Manila.
-At some point, the ship was attacked by American planes returning from a bombing mission on Palawan.
+At some point, the ship was attacked by American planes returning from a bombing mission to Palawan.